0x1eef/ryo.rb/README.md

 The following example demonstrates a Ryo function.
 [`Ryo.fn`](https://0x1eef.github.io/x/ryo.rb/Ryo/Keywords.html#function-instance_method)
 will bind its `self` to the Ryo object it is assigned to.
-When the function is called it has access to the properties of the Ryo object it has been assigned to:
+When the function is called it has access to the properties of the Ryo object:

 ```ruby
 require "ryo"